What is email marketing?

 - Privy pop-up lead capture form service

-You can use it to welcome new signups with customised email messages using its simple drag and drop email creation feature.
+You can use it to welcome new signups with customized email messages using its simple drag and drop email creation feature.

 Emails can be tailored to individual users and specific locations (useful if you have outlets in different places) and it provides detailed performance and deliverability analytics.